Gazook89/swade/README.md

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code changes.
 Approval for such requests involves code and design review by the VTT Team. **Any merge requests submitted must be submitted with `develop` as the target branch.
 Merge requests that target the `master` branch will be rejected or ignored.**

+If you have any qustions please feel free to reach out to us here:

-Please reach out in the `#swade` channel on the [Foundry VTT Discord server](https://discord.gg/foundryvtt) with any questions.
+- The `#swade` channel on the [Foundry VTT Discord server](https://discord.gg/foundryvtt)
+- The `#swade-dev` channel on the [League of Extraordinary FVTT Developers](https://discord.gg/fvttdevleague)

 ## FAQ